 What happens during a tooth extraction procedure?

-A lot of people and children experience anxiety about going to the dentist (even if it is a pediatric dentist), let alone lose a tooth.
+A lot of adults and children experience anxiety about going to the dentist (even if it is a pediatric dentist), let alone lose a tooth.
 It’s only natural to feel that way as most people imagine a lot of pain during the procedure.
 However, the tooth extraction procedure is not as scary as many people think.
 A thing you have to know as a patient is that you’ll experience no pain during the whole process.
 That’s because every dentist works with a local anaesthetic, injected into the treatment area.
 Read ahead for more information about the extraction process.

 First Step: Anaesthesia - Anaesthesia is necessary so that the patient does not feel any pain during the procedure.
 More often dentists use local anaesthesia which takes effect only in the area around the tooth.
 General anaesthesia can only be given when several teeth are to be extracted at once.